intrd/bitcoin-tofybot/README.md

 ```
 ## Usage

-1. Request secret.ini w/ developers (it contains you serial number to decrypt bot brain)
+1. Request secret.ini w/ developers (it contains you serial number to decrypt the bot's brain)
 2. Review config.ini, and..

 ```